 No one who is contacted will be told your identity.

-Anyone you’ve been in close contact with (within 2m for 15 minutes or more) will be told to stay at home (self-isolate) for 14 days.
-This is because it can take up to 14 days for coronavirus symptoms to appear.
+Anyone you’ve been in close contact with (within 2m for 15 minutes or more) will be told to stay at home (self-isolate) for 10 days.

 Why is social distancing important?
 What difference does it make?